Our Clean Energy Commitment

 Aggressively pursue reductions in overall energy use by tripling our energy efficiency programs and plan to invest over $1.5 billion by 2025 as an interim goal.

 Work with localities to support changes to building codes that reduce the use of fossil fuels in buildings and promote net-zero building policies for new construction.

-Aim to invest billions of dollars to reduce building carbon emissions, focusing on deep energy efficiency upgrades, building electrification, and facilitating the clean energy transition for low- and moderate-income (LMI) customers, which includes electrifying the space or water heating of more than 150,000 buildings by 2030.
+Aim to invest billions of dollars to reduce building carbon emissions, focusing on deep energy efficiency upgrades, building electrification, and facilitating the clean energy transition for low- and moderate-income (LMI) customers, which includes electrifying the space and/or water heating of more than 150,000 buildings by 2030.

 All in on electric vehicles and support the installation of more than 1 million chargers in our service territory by 2050 (and 400,000 by 2035).

 Support our commercial customers and government partners to transition their car, bus, and truck fleets to electric, improving air quality, particularly in environmental justice communities.

 Decarbonize and reduce the utilization of fossil natural gas, and explore new ways to use our existing, resilient gas infrastructure to serve our customers' future needs.

 Support policy reforms and programs that reduce natural gas consumption and provide customers clean energy alternatives.